 7. Your web hosting service

 You need a business website so customers can find you, and you need someone to host that site.
 Your hosting service should have reliable uptime, good customer service, and the templates and extras you need.
 Not surprisingly, we’d humbly suggest using HostGator.
 Add on a backup service like CodeGuard to protect your site in case of data loss.

 8. Your e-commerce tools

 To sell digital or physical goods online, you’ll need shopping cart software that’s easy to use, like Magento or Zencart.
-HostGator offers 1-click installs for both of these and several other e-commerce solutions.
+HostGator offers 1-click installs for both of these and several other e-commerce solutions, including our eCommerce website builder.
 You’ll also need a service to process customers’ card payments – either a third-party service like PayPal or an independent credit card processor.
 Look into fraud prevention services, too, to screen transactions and prevent expensive chargebacks.